Jazzcort/ACOproject/README.md

 - What is the empirical analysis?
 - Provide specific examples / data.

+In this section, I used [graph_utility.py](https://github.com/Spring23-CS5008-BOS-Lionelle/research-project-Jazzcort/blob/main/graph_utility.py) to randomly generate 9 different graphs (3 graphs with 5 vertices, 3 graphs with 10 vertices, ans 3 graphs with 13 vetices).
+Then, I used [generate_data.py](https://github.com/Spring23-CS5008-BOS-Lionelle/research-project-Jazzcort/blob/main/generate_data.py) to apply the ACO algorithm to these graphs with different settings (run 1000 times, 2000 times, 5000 times, 10000times).
+Finally, I used [data_analysis.py](https://github.com/Spring23-CS5008-BOS-Lionelle/research-project-Jazzcort/blob/main/data_analysis.py) to calculate the accuracy of the shortest cycle given by the ACO algorithm and export the data in [accuracy.csv](https://github.com/Spring23-CS5008-BOS-Lionelle/research-project-Jazzcort/blob/main/accuracy.csv).

 ## Application
 - What is the algorithm/datastructure used for?